chandachewe10/Traffic-optimisation-mobile-application/README.md

 ### 4. Expected Passengers (e.g., 85 of 120)

 **Definition**: Same as Expected Demand, displayed in a different format.
-Represents the predicted number of passengers expected on a route compared to the route's maximum capacity.
+Represents the predicted number of passengers currently on a route (at a snapshot moment) compared to the route's maximum capacity.

+**Time Interval**: **Snapshot metric** - represents passengers on route at a specific moment, not a rate per hour or time period.

-**Numerator (85)**: Predicted passenger count (`predictedDemand`) **Denominator (120)**: Maximum route capacity (`averageCapacity`)
+**Numerator (85)**: Predicted number of passengers currently on all vehicles operating on this route (`predictedDemand`) **Denominator (120)**: Maximum total capacity of all vehicles on the route (`averageCapacity`)

-**Calculation**: Identical to Expected Demand calculation (see section 1 above).
+**Calculation**: Identical to Expected Demand (see section above)

-**Prediction Method**:
-1. Analyze historical passenger data from last 5 records
-2. Calculate average passenger count
-3. Apply time-of-day adjustments (40% increase during peak hours)
-4. Ensure prediction doesn't exceed route capacity

 **Display Format**: `{predictedDemand} of {averageCapacity}` (e.g., "85 of 120")

+**Example Interpretation**:
+- "85 of 120" means there are currently **85 passengers** on this route at this moment, out of a maximum of **120 passengers** total capacity
+- This is a **current snapshot**, not passengers per hour
+- To convert to passengers per hour, you would need to know the route frequency (e.g., if buses run every 10 minutes = 6 trips/hour, and each trip carries ~85 passengers on average, then approximately 510 passengers/hour)

 ---